dstl/eleatics/argumentation/graphml/index.md

 ![yEd custom properties](https://dstl.github.io/eleatics/images/yed_properties.png)

 These custom properties are used alongside the **URL** and **Description** properties that yEd assigns to all nodes and edges by default.
+An example of such an argument map can be found [here](../toulmin/toulmin-aif.graphml).

 Broadly, the transformation is as follows: Each yEd graph node is translated to an AIF node of type **nodeType**, which will have _URI_ set to the value of **URL** if that property is set, or will be an RDF blank node if not.
 The **Description** property becomes the _claimText_ of the AIF node.
 The **known** and **defeasible** properties translate into custom boolean RDF properties (currently _http://to.do/premise_ and _http://to.do/defeasible_) that extend AIF to provide hints for an evaluation of the argument.
 If **known** is true, then the AIF-node is presumably an I-node that is a premise of the argument.
 If **defeasible** is also true (or not specified) then it is an ordinary premise.
 If **defeasible** is false, then it is an axiom.
 For an RA-node or CA-node, the **defeasible** property indicates whether the corresponding rule is defeasible (the default) or not.